-- Price

-- Location (inter alia with respect to parking and road access)
+- Price - Location (inter alia with respect to parking and road access)

 - Facilities,

 - Classification and

 - Availability of alternative venues locally.

 The price for using the venue's facilities, catering, etc., could be used as a guideline, in the Board of Appeal's view.
-If the price is in line with the typical price for a comparable standard event, the venue should be acceptable in accordance with section 13 (9), although assuming that the venue is not otherwise in conflict with the Promotion code, for example because it is generally regarded as extravagant.
+If the price is in line with the typical price for a comparable standard event, the venue should be acceptable in accordance with section 13 (9) [today: section 13(10)], although assuming that the venue is not otherwise in conflict with the Promotion Code, for example because it is generally regarded as extravagant.
 The price for facilities, hospitality, etc., should be based on what attendees would have had to pay for the service in normal circumstances.

-Even though the price for using the facilities of the venue could be used as a guideline for whether a planned event complies with section 13 (9), this is not to say that other specific circumstances could not lead to another outcome.
+Even though the price for using the facilities of the venue could be used as a guideline for whether a planned event complies with section 13 (9) [today: section 13(10)], this is not to say that other specific circumstances could not lead to another outcome.
 For example, approval of a higher priced 5-star hotel as the venue for a professional event might not be excluded if for example the location at a traffic hub and the extent of conference facilities were to indicate in a specific case that special weight should be given to the choice of precisely this venue.

-If in doubt, pharmaceutical companies can request pre-assessment of a planned event, cf. section 21 (7) Promotion code."
+If in doubt, pharmaceutical companies can request pre-assessment of a planned event, cf. section 21 (7)[today: section 23(7)] Promotion Code."

-After this, both Lif and ENLI have had countless discussions with member companies that have found it very difficult to comply with the rule on venues and in a letter dated 15 January 2013, Lif submitted a contribution to interpreting how the rule should be construed, as urged by Art.
-10.08 EFPIA HCP Code, and supplemented by ENLI's guidance on venues that are "renowned" for their entertainment facilities or are extravagant /luxurious.
+After this, both Lif and ENLI have had countless discussions with member companies that have found it very difficult to comply with the rule on venues and in a letter dated 15 January 2013, Lif submitted a contribution to interpreting how the rule should be construed, as urged by section 10.08 EFPIA HCP Code, and supplemented by ENLI's guidance on venues that are "renowned" for their entertainment facilities or are extravagant /luxurious.